 3.1 Research Methods

-This research used a mixed research method that combines different research methods, such as qualitative and quantitative research methods.(Haj-Bolouri et al. 2017) Researchers use mixed research methods to expand the possible results and fully solve the problems raised.
+The dissertation seems to focus on qualitative.
+The approach for a legal paper should have some reference to law, case law as well as relevant literatureThis research used a mixed research method that combines different research methods, such as qualitative and quantitative research methods.(Haj-Bolouri et al. 2017) Researchers use mixed research methods to expand the possible results and fully solve the problems raised.
 The mixed strategy uses both quantitative and qualitative data.
 This has prompted researchers to seek a more meaningful and comprehensive understanding of the impact of deportation on children and family.

 Researchers believe that using these two methods, quantitative research is useful in determining the environment and relationships of logical results, testing hypotheses, and determining the estimates, attitudes, and practices of large populations.
 Although qualitative research helps make assumptions and assumptions and describe cycles such as dynamics or appropriate measures.(Glaser and Strauss 2017) Quantitative research can provide valid and reliable data on the results, and these results can usually be extended to a wider population, whilst qualitative research can provide a broad, insightful and informative cycle based on the views and translations of participants rather than researchers.

-3.2 Research Strategy
+3.2 Research Strategy?
+It should focus on the analysis of the law?

 In this review, secondary data sources were used as a search strategy.
 The case study is based on articles, newspapers, websites and books.(Brennen 2018) In addition, the protection of information sources can ensure that collective efforts are not made, thereby reducing the possibility of unethical problems.